Andy-Robertson/QuickCalc/README.md

 An easy to use calculator app for the browser.

-Not this uses eval() which is considered a security risk!
+Note this uses eval() which is considered a security risk!